Add to Calendar

 SONGS!
 Lyrics and chord charts

-These are songs we’ll be singing at the April 5, 2023 session.
-We might not get to all of them, we might bring in some others.
+These are songs we’ll be singing at next Song Circle.
+We might not get to all of them, and we might bring in some others.

 Note that sometimes the key of the recording or YouTube is different from what we will sing together.
 This is because not all these recordings are in keys that are ideal for all voice parts, and we want everyone to be able to join in.